watkinsr/nixos/README.md

 # Partition 1 will be the main ZFS partition, using up the remaining space on the drive.
 sgdisk -n1:0:0 -t1:BF01 $DISK

-zpool create -O mountpoint=none -O atime=off -O compression=lz4 -O xattr=sa -O acltype=posixacl -o ashift=12 rpool $DISK-part1
+zpool create -O mountpoint=none -O atime=off -O compression=lz4 -O xattr=sa -O acltype=posixacl -o ashift=12 encryption=aes-256-gcm -O keyformat=passphrase rpool $DISK-part1

 # Create the filesystems.
 This layout is designed so that /home is separate from the root
 # filesystem, as you'll likely want to snapshot it differently for backup purposes.
 It also